morningred88/Power-BI/Shaping_Data/Data_view.md

 You can see the **globe icon** to the left of the fields, indicates these columns are categorized as geographical fields.

+**Note:**

+PowerBI will almost always recognized these fields properly by default automatically.
+If we have not gone through the steps above, just plug these countries and do a map visual, 99.9% of time will work exactly what you expect and you'll get accurate results.
+But as best practice, it really couldn't hurt to explicitly define what type of data category you are working with.